Business Law I

 - State the extent to which agreements not to compete are lawful.

-Demonstrate knowledge and apply the rules Judges have to determine the intent of the parties to a contract.
+Demonstrate knowledge of a judge's power to determine intent of parties to a contract.

 - State when a contract must be evidenced by a writing.